grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 public string ToString(Format format);
 ```

 where `Format` was an interface and we passed different implementations of this interface to this method, e.g. `ScreenFormat` or `ReportingFormat`.
-Note that having the `Format` as a method parameter instead of e.g. a constructor parameter allows us to uphold the value semantics, because `Format` is not part of the object, so we don't need to solve dillemas such as "is the name 'laptop' formatted for screen equal to 'laptop' formatted for report?"
+Note that having the `Format` as a method parameter instead of e.g. a constructor parameter allows us to uphold the value semantics, because `Format` is not part of the object but rather a "guest helper" object.
+Thanks to this, so we don't need to answer questions such as "is the name 'laptop' formatted for screen equal to 'laptop' formatted for a report?"

 ### Summing up the implicit vs explicit vs delegated discussion